PowerShellOrg/CommunityCalendar/.github/ISSUE_TEMPLATE/new-community-event.md

 ---

-- Event Name: _Replace with an Event Title_
+- Event Title: _Replace with an Event Title_
 - Event Date: _Replace with the Date and Time of your event, please use UTC_
 - Event Location: _Please list as 'Twitch Stream', 'User Group', 'Youtube Stream', Conference', or 'Other'
 - Event Description: _Briefly describe your event here_